 Exercise a high degree of caution

-You no longer need a COVID-19 test to travel to the UAE or quarantine on arrival if you're vaccinated for COVID-19.
-Missile and drone attacks on the UAE have occurred in January.
-Further attacks are expected.
-Be alert, monitor the media for developments and follow the advice of local authorities (see ‘Safety’).
-Check the latest information for travel to, from or connecting through Abu Dhabi and Dubai (see 'Travel').
-Contact your airline for updates on entry or exit requirements as these may change at short notice.
-Delays and disruptions are likely.
-We advise: Exercise a high degree of caution in the United Arab Emirates due to the impacts of COVID-19 and the threat of drone and missile attacks.
+For entry into the UAE, your Australian passport must have at least two words in the name fields.
+If you have only one name in your passport, you will be refused entry.
+Missile and rocket attacks from Yemen are possible.
+Be alert, monitor the media for developments and follow the advice of local authorities.
+Contact your airline or nearest UAE Embassy for updates on entry or exit requirements, which may change at short notice.
+We advise: Exercise a high degree of caution in the United Arab Emirates due to the threat of drone and missile attacks.

 United Arab Emirates uses 230V, 50Hz with socket and plug Type G.

 The languages that are typically spoken are Arabic

 United Arab Emirates uses the United Arab Emirates dirham (symbol: ?.?), code AED.Banknotes come in denominations of 1000, 500, 200, 100, 50, 20, 10 and 5 dirhams.
 Dirham is subdivided into 100 filses.
 Coins come in denominations of 1 dirham and 50 and 25 filses.

 Automatic teller machines are very common in United Arab Emirates.
 You can find them in both large & small cities, tourist areas etc.You do not need a chip & PIN card to use an ATM — your standard magnetic card will work fine.